Silicone Roof Coatings

 Because silicone roof coatings reflect 80-90% of the sun’s harmful UV rays, building owners and managers can save thousands of dollars by drastically reducing cooling costs during the warm summer months.
 With its superior UV protection, silicone coatings won’t degrade, chalk, or crack from exposure to direct sunlight.
 Minimizing the sun’s impact on the roofing surface not only helps sustain lower energy costs, it reduces internal building temperatures and prolongs roof life.

 Once applied, silicone roof coatings form a flexible, durable, seamless membrane capable of withstanding wind-driven sand, oxidation, and extreme temperatures.
 Because silicone is a moisture cure substance, it forms an impermeable seal that resists moisture penetration and protects against effects of ponding water.

 Silicone roof coatings are high solids, meaning less material is used to achieve the desired dry mil thickness.
 The ability to apply more coating in a single pass helps save time and labor cost without compromising quality workmanship and system integrity.

 What Are the Limitations of Silicone Roof Coatings?

 There are a number of factors to consider when choosing a fluid-applied roofing system for your building.
 While silicone roof coatings do offer many important benefits, it’s just as imperative to acknowledge the limitations of the product.

 Easily Attracts Dirt

-Silicone coatings easily attract air-borne dust and dirt.
+Silicone roof coatings easily attract air-borne dust and dirt.
 Over time, these dust and dirt particles build up, causing the coating system to lose its reflective properties.
 This makes the roof more susceptible to excess UV radiation which in turn, negatively impacts cooling cost and internal building temperatures.